conoro/hugo.conoroneill.com/content/post/i-finally-watched-breaking-glass-38-years-later.md

 The movie is also a reminder that no matter how bad things are now, they aren't half as bad as the late 70s and early 80s.

 This is what enthralled me as a kid:
 {{< youtube 15Ij9Y--dIQ >}}

+&nbsp;

 And this will never get old:
 {{< youtube Ou96vLl--e4 >}}